Helmi habitats programme aims to strengthen biodiversity

 Habitats programme Helmi implemented in extensive cooperation

-The Helmi programme launched in 2020 is a joint programme of the Ministry of the Environment and the Ministry of Agriculture and Forestry, implemented together by the administrative branches of both ministries and municipal authorities and organisations.
+The Helmi programme is a joint programme of the Ministry of the Environment and the Ministry of Agriculture and Forestry, implemented together by the administrative branches of both ministries and municipal authorities and organisations.
 Actions are carried out both within and outside protected areas.
 The participation of landowners is voluntary.

 The main objective of the Helmi programme is to take a comprehensive view of habitats and the necessary restoration and management measures in collaboration between numerous stakeholders.
 Restoration and management actions are targeted to specific areas and sites to maximise their impact on biodiversity.